Overview: How it works

 - The US student earns one credit through the GS 180 Civic Engagement course.

-- The international student earns one credit through the GS 390 course.
+- The international student earns one credit through the GS 106 course ("English Conversation Partners").

 3. Each partner is required to attend two combined meetings: